umeshnaik/kubeedge/README.md

 #### Edge Computing

 With business logic running at the Edge, much larger volumes of data can be secured & processed locally where the data is produced.
 Edge nodes can run autonomously which effectively reduces the network bandwidth requirements and consumptions between Edge and Cloud.
-With data processed at the Edge, the responsiveness is increased dramatically and data privacy is protected.
+With data processed at the Edge, the responsiveness is increased dramatically and data privacy is protected only.

 #### Simplified development